Oblivion97/Instagram-scraper-with-autopost/README.md

 # Instagram-scraper-with-autopost

+Script now saves user session and and have CLI session.
+I also integrated it with instabot api.
+90% of it are junk code I will fix it later.

 This script scrapes images from users and then repost them under your Instagram accounts with your own tags.

 To install script: